 - Enable corporate-owned user devices

 Enable corporate owned user devices

-- Sign in to Intune and choose Device enrollment > Android enrollment > Corporate-owned, fully managed user devices (Preview).
+- Sign in to the Microsoft Endpoint Manager Admin Center and choose Device enrollment > Android enrollment > Corporate-owned, fully managed user devices.

 - Under Allow users to enroll corporate-owned user devices, choose Yes.